sobhyfarag/Competitor-sales-Analysis-In-Power-BI/README.md

 - extract the currency from the price column.
 - geography table: remove unnecessary 2 first rows and then clean use the first row as a header
 - for the manufaturer table: transpose it and the use the first row as a header
+## Modeling the data
+- Append the international sales table to sales table